Skip to main content

 This can be helpful if there's a group activity and you want to record the activities of all the different children at once.

 If the AI doesn't know what child to tag the observation transcript to, it'll add the transcript to the "needs review list" and you will be able to manually assign it to one or more children later on.
-You can find out more about observations needing review here.

 How detailed do observations need to be?